wxMaxima-developers/wxmaxima/README.md

 On Mac OS X you should install XCode.
 To build wxMaxima open the Terminal application and follow the instructions for building with GNU autotools.
-It is recommended that you compile you own version of wxMac.
+It is recommended that you compile your own version of wxMac.
 See the section about compiling wxWidgets.